 I write "a" conclusion because from this point, there can be so many.
 Let this conclusion be my most significant comment on this subject.
 We, as a family of believers, do not have to invalidate science to validate our faith.
 In my own adult journey into faith, I bring with me all the bits and pieces that I have read about scientific discovery.
 Is the universe more than 15 billion years old?
 I don't know.
 However, it fascinates me that between the spaces and passages of time described in the Holy Bible, the possibility remains that the vastness of God's creation is far greater than Earth itself.
 Truly, if Jesus is not from this Earth, then where is he now?
 On another planet somewhere out there, teaching again?

 I most certainly agree with other apologists that there is no more need to demonize science than there is to impugn God (or the faith) for things that seem irrational to scientists (or the Atheists who love to pose as scientists).
 Preoccupied with what the sciences say about the natural world, many Christians miss what God says about His world.
 Do we need more "objective interpretation" to comprehend matters of our faith?
 I believe that we Christians should be wary of our urge to deconstruct everything in the secular world.
-If you need more than what has been given to you by Christ (Matthew 13:11), I suggest a reading of On Looking Into the Abyss, written by G. Himmelfarb.
-There is great danger from too much "intellectual" deconstructionism.
+If you need more than what has been given to you by Christ (Matthew 13:11), I suggest a reading of On Looking Into the Abyss, written by G. Himmelfarb, who warns about the danger of intellectualizing and deconstruction of art.
+What does God say about rationalization of faith?
 If we use our faith to rationalize our judgment of science, we diminish the church and ourselves.
-How does God look upon people who condemn others who have done nothing more than possess acute wonder and an ambition to gain a clearer understanding of His greatest work?
+I wonder how God looks those who condemn others who have done nothing more than express an acute wonder and an ambition to to understand His greatest work?

 The word Religion, is commonly defined from Old Latin, religare, "to bind," or religio, "to obligate and revere. " Yet, there are other related root verb combinations like relegere and relectio, to "re-read" or "re-consider."
-I'm comfortable with both definitions.
-Like science, my faith requires that I study so that I may have greater appreciation for what binds me to this Great Earth.
-At the same time, like my Faith, I view every discovery and theory as homage to God with deep appreciation as and reverence.
-Thus, just as God has reason enough for all things, my faith stands on its own merit.
-Jesus doesn't need my validation.
-And His grace stands apart from any number of imaginative philosophers or ministers armed with new insights and revelations, with or without the help of science.
+I'm comfortable with all of these definitions.
+My faith requires that I study so that I may have greater appreciation for what binds me to this Great Earth.
+At the same time, I view every discovery and theory as an homage to God; another opportunity to express my deep appreciation and reverence for His work and sacrifice at the cross.
+Just as God has reason enough for all things, my faith stands on its own merit.
+Jesus doesn't need my validation, and His grace stands apart from all imagination, with or without science.